 The content of the MDP is designed to also encourage and integrate proposals into long-term plans for managing the physical landscape and built environment.
-By ensuring that growth takes place in a sustainable, orderly, and rational manner, the County can better balance economic, social, environmental requirements of its residents and bring a sense of stability to the community.
+By ensuring that growth takes place in a sustainable, orderly, and rational manner, the County can better balance the economic, social, and environmental requirements of its residents and bring a sense of stability to the community.